agrosavia-bioinformatics/multiGWAS-dev/README.md

    0   3499519 c2_21332    T   C   .   .
 PR  GT  0/1/1/0 0/1/1/1 0/1/1/0
 ```

-- ***"fitpoly" format:*** tab separated file with scores file (filePrefix_scores.dat) containing one line per sample for every marker that could be fitted.
+- ***"fitpoly" format:*** table with tab separated values (scores file e.g. filePrefix_scores.dat) containing one line per sample for every marker that could be fitted.
 MultiGWAS uses only two columns from this file: "MarkerName" and "geno", with the name of the marker and the assigned genotype number, respectively.
 The genotype number is assigned according to the ploidy, for tetraploids from 0 to 4, and for diploids from 0 to 2.
 An example follows:
 ```
 | marker | MarkerName | SampleName     | ratio | P0    | P1    | P2    | P3    | P4    | maxgeno | maxP  | geno |
 |--------|------------|----------------|-------|-------|-------|-------|-------|-------|---------|-------|------|